 Refunds for pre-paid fees will only be provided under the following circumstances:

-• The program is permanently closed or suspended for a prolonged period (e.g. strike or pandemic) by the childcare provider.
-This will be assessed on an event basis by provider and communicated to families.
+• The program is permanently closed or suspended for a prolonged period (e.g. strike), or for emergency closures (up to a maximum of 5 days annually) outside SEC's control

 3. No Refunds or Credits for Absences